Council Use Emergency Powers to Press Ahead with Trader Charges!

 The Vale of Glamorgan Council have written to traders across the county to establish their new policy to charge local businesses for use of outdoor spaces for things such as tables and advertising boards – using emergency powers to implement the charges as quickly as possible!

-Under these charges, which apply from 1 July 2021, many new costs will be introduced, such as premises with café licenses paying up to £750 each year for the use of 11 or more tables.
+Under these charges, which apply from 1 July 2021, many new costs will be introduced such as premises with café licenses paying up to £750 each year for the use of 11 or more tables.
 The new charges also include a £300 annual charge for spaces larger than 5 metres and a £100 charge per advertising board with a maximum of 2 boards permitted per business.

-In contrast to many other Welsh local authorities, which have granted traders the use of outdoor spaces during the pandemic for free, the Labour-led Vale Council plans to cash in on local businesses that have endured their most difficult year ever.
+In contrast to many other Welsh local authorities, which have granted traders the use of outdoor spaces during the pandemic for free, the Labour-led Vale Council plans to cash-in on local businesses that have endured their most difficult year ever.

 Although the charges have been controversial ever since they have been announced, the Council have added to this controversy by using emergency powers to introduce the charges at the earliest opportunity.
-It appears that, even during a pandemic which has caused last damage to businesses, the Council are determined to push up their costs without delay.
+It appears that, even during a pandemic which has caused lasting damage to businesses, the Council are determined to push up their costs without delay.